 2 – 3 tablespoons olive oil, for cooking

-- Form by hand into 4 meat patties, place on a tray or plate and chill for a minimum of ten minutes in the refrigerator.
+Form by hand into 4 – 6 meat patties, place on a tray or plate, and chill for a minimum of ten minutes in the refrigerator.
 This helps the meat to firm and makes the patties easier to grill (or fry).

-- Brush patties with olive oil, place on hot grill over medium-high heat to sear on both sides (about 3 minutes on each side), then reduce temperature to medium (approximately 300*) to finish cooking to desired doneness.
+Brush patties with olive oil, place on hot grill over medium-high heat to sear on both sides (about 3 minutes on each side), then reduce temperature to medium (approximately 300°f 150°C) to finish cooking to desired doneness.

-- Grill pepper pieces with olive oil until just cooked.
-Toast buns over grill with a brush of olive oil on the inside.
+Grill pepper pieces with olive oil until just cooked.
+Toast buns over the grill with a brush of olive oil on the inside.
 Remove from heat to rest.

-Assemble burger: lower bun, layer of tzatziki, lamb patty, grilled pepper, layer of tzatziki and the top of the bun to finish and serve.
-Personally, I like to leave lamb burgers just a touch pink in the centre.
+Assemble your Greco Burger: start with the lower half of the bun, add a layer of tzatziki, then the lamb patty, top with grilled pepper, a layer of tzatziki, finish with the top of the bun and serve.
+Personally, I like to leave lamb burgers just a touch pink in the center.

-For fun and colour, served with Terra “Mediterranean” exotic vegetable chips; sweet potato, parsnip, batata, taro and yucca chips (some coloured with beet juice) flavoured with olive oil, lemon and garlic.
+For fun and colour, try some exotic vegetable chips; sweet potato, parsnip, batata, taro and yucca chips (some coloured with beet juice) flavoured with olive oil, lemon and garlic.
 They’re a new summer favourite, great dipped in extra tzatziki (or hummus).

 Fearlessly cooking in her home kitchen just outside Ottawa, Canada; Cori Horton is a food photographer, food marketing consultant, recipe developer and sustainability advocate.
 A Cordon Bleu trained chef, Cori spent five years as the owner of Nova Scotia's Dragonfly Inn and now shares all things delicious - right here.